rgc99/irrigation_unlimited/README.md

 | `delay` | time | | Delay between zones.
 This value will override the `delay` setting in the _[Sequence Objects](#sequence-objects)_ |
 | `duration` | time | | The length of time to run.
 This value will override the `duration` setting in the _[Sequence Objects](#sequence-objects)_ |
 | `repeat` | number | 1 | Number of times to repeat this zone |

+Special note for [schedules](#schedule-objects) and the `duration` parameter contained within when used with sequences.
+Each zone in the sequence will be proportionaly adjusted to fit the specified duration.
+For example, if 3 zones were to each run for 10, 20 and 30 minutes respectively (total 1 hour) and the `schedule.duration` parameter specified 30 minutes then each zone would be adjusted to 5, 10 and 15 minutes.
+Likewise if `schedule.duration` specified 1.5 hours then the zones would be 15, 30 and 45 minutes.
+Some variation may occur due to rounding of the times to the system boundaries (granularity).
+This parameter influences the durations specified in the sequence and sequence zone objects.

 ### Testing Object